+Interchange Receiver ID

-Interchange Sender ID Enter an identification code published by the sender for other parties to use sending, it is used by the sender as their sending ID, thus other parties sending to them will use this as a receiving ID to route data to them.
+Enter an identification code published by the receiver of the data.
+When sending, it is used by the sender as their sending ID, thus other parties sending to them will use this as a receiving ID to route data to them.